 Ellis Island & Chasing Ancestors

 I had insisted on getting a so-called New York pass and wanted to use it.
-It brought us in a huge never-ending queue even though we had these fine prepaid tickets.
-We waited two hours on the Battery Park harbour, but what was that compared to the uncertainty the poor immigrants had to endure?
+It brought us in a never-ending queue even though we had these prepaid tickets.
+We waited two hours in the Battery Park harbour, but what was that compared to the uncertainty the poor immigrants had to endure?

 In my eagerness to see the immigrant museum I gladly passed the Statue of Liberty.
 We could have gone off there and been in another queue there.

-The museum on Ellis Island was made very alive with huge authentic photos of what had gone on in the different rooms.
+The museum on Ellis Island was made very alive with many historic photos of what had gone on in the different rooms.

-I saw on a documentary that Irish and Jews and Italians were not as wanted as Scandinavians.
+I saw a documentary that Irish and Jews and Italians were not as wanted as Scandinavians.
 The immigrants were rated like that.
-I guess the poorer the less wanted.
+I guess the more poor, the less wanted.

 Imagine travelling alone to the New World and maybe never see the nine siblings and his mother again.

 I knew that I had an “uncle” in the States and he seemed a very seldom kind of person as he willed an equal amount of money to every family member left in Denmark.
 I was not used to more money than maybe one dollar at a time.
-I still remember that I bought “Clark desert shoes”, a lambs wool grey sweater and a pair of blue jeans for the money.
-It was about $150 and clothes was still very expensive in 1965.
+I still remember that I bought “Clark desert shoes”, a lambswool grey sweater and a pair of blue jeans for the money.
+It was about $150, and clothes were still expensive in 1965.

 The outfit I got from the money from my father’s uncle

 A cousin went to Seattle a few years ago and managed to find a few people who remembered him in the nursing home where he had been.
-This made such an impression on her to meet those who had been friends with the uncle she had heard so much about, but never met.
+This made such an impression on her to meet those who had been friends with the uncle she had heard so much about but never seen.

 He had written loads of letters and sent gifts home, but nothing is kept.
-A treasure about a life just thrown out, after the receiver of the letters has died.
+A treasure about life just thrown out, after the receiver of the mail has died.
 What a waste.